openx/mobile-ios-sdk-doc/legacy-sdk/info/ios-sdk-deeplinkplus.md

 The OpenX Mobile SDK supports the DeepLink+ starting from version **4.11**.
 The schema is supported for both kinds of ads - video and display.

-The JSTag integration is not supported yet.
+The JSTag integration does not support it yet.

 ## How it works